nextflow-io/nf-co2footprint/README.md

 ## Data Attribution

 This project uses data from [Electricity Maps](https://www.electricitymaps.com/) under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1-0/).

-### License Terms
-- **Share**: You are free to copy, distribute, and use the data.
-- **Adapt**: You can modify, transform, and build upon the data.
-- **Create**: You can produce works from the data.

-### Conditions
-- **Attribute**: You must clearly credit the source of the data and include the license for any public use or redistribution.
-- **Share-Alike**: Any adapted versions of the data must be offered under the same ODbL license.
-- **Keep Open**: If you use technological restrictions (e.g., DRM), you must also provide an unrestricted version.
+See the license link for full terms and conditions.